 Ensure that there is no gas source, open spark or flame near you before proceeding to dismantle the car battery negative terminal first.
 Next would be the positive terminal.
 Dismantle the battery holder which usually sits on top to enable you to lift the battery out from the engine bay.
 This may require some patience as it might be position in very limited and crammed space.

 Inspect the battery tray for any signs of debris or corrosion.
-You might want to clean and dry the tray before installing the new battery.
+You might want to clean and dry the tray before the new car battery installation.
 In the meantime, clean the inside of the cables and the battery post with battery brush.
 Position the new battery neatly on the battery tray.
 Ensure that the correct terminal is in place before proceeding to install the battery holder and tighten all nuts and bolts.

 Carefully install the positive terminal first and then followed by negative terminal.
 Do not over tighten the bolts, as you might damage the thread.
 Finally, apply some grease on both terminals to keep them from getting corroded.
 Crank up the engine to monitor any abnormalities.
 The car should be able to come to life in one crank assuming all other engine parts are in good condition.